spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/delete-cluster-profile.md

 2. Select **Profiles** from the left **Main Menu**.

-3. If you deleted a profile, verify that it no longer displays in the list of available profiles.
-If you deleted a profile *version*, select the base profile to display its details, and click the **drop-down Menu** next to the profile name to verify the version you deleted is no longer listed.
+3. If you deleted a cluster profile together with any versions it may have had, verify that it no longer displays in the list of available profiles.
+If you deleted a specific cluster profile *version*, select the base profile to display its details, and click the **drop-down Menu** next to the profile name to verify the version you deleted is no longer listed.